thebushschool/cpjava/lessons/week5/readme_draft.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-# Week 5
+# Unit 5

 ## Reminders and Prep Work
-* Week 1-4 Exercises/Projects were due last Friday (assigned a grade - see Slack for your individual grade so far)
+* Unit 1-4 Exercises/Projects were due last Friday (assigned a grade - see Slack for your individual grade so far)
 * Creativity Exploration Project is due now (will grade this week)
-* Review the comments you received on your Week 1-4 Exercises/Projects) and update your code for make-up credit
+* Review the comments you received on your Unit 1-4 Exercises/Projects) and update your code for make-up credit

 ## Learning Objectives